licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_2.5.2.md

 **Mihono:** Ahaha, I'm totally okay with it\!
 I'll call you Yui too then.
 **Yui:** Thanks, Mihono-chan\!
 I feel like I could fight for another five hours now.
 **Hana:** Five hours?
 You're keeping it realistic, huh.
-**Man B:** What are you standing around gossiping for\!?
+**Man B:** What are you standing around gossiping for\!\?
 If you've got more toji, then start getting us out of here\!
 **Mihono:** -\!
 **Mihono:** (They're like this here too...)
 **Man A:** Don't talk to them like that\!
 These girls are risking their lives fighting for us\!